 Achilles tendinitis is a very common condition that triggers pain down the back of the leg close to the heel.
-The Achilles tendon is the largest tendon within the body.
-It connects your calf muscles onto your heel bone, which is used during walking, running, and jumping.
+The Achilles tendon connects your calf muscles onto your heel bone.
+It is the largest tendon within the body and is used during walking, running, and jumping.
 While the Achilles tendon can withstand great stresses from intense activities, it is also susceptible to tendinitis, a common condition related to overuse and degeneration.

 Description of achilles tendinitis

 Simply defined, tendinitis is inflammation of a tendon, which is the body’s natural reaction to injury or disease, and frequently causes swelling, pain, or irritation.
 The type of Achilles tendinitis is dependant on which area of the tendon is inflamed.
 In most cases, it is a type of overuse injury and is more common in younger people.

 Achilles tendinitis is generally not associated with a particular injury.
 The issue originates from repetitive stress on the tendon and can often happen if we push ourselves an excessive amount too early.
 Therefore additional factors can make it prone to develop tendinitis including:

 • Sudden rise in the amount or intensity of exercise activity